 Seinfeld is one of the greatest sitcoms in history with the numbers to prove it.
-Just ask comedian Jerry Seinfeld and his net worth.
+Just ask comedian Jerry Seinfeld and his staggering net worth.

 RELATED: The American Express Black Card Exists Because Of… Jerry Seinfeld?